LRCFS/lrcfs-file-renamer/readme.md

 - `metadataCurrentFilenameColumn` - The case sensitive name of the column that contains the filename in the metadata (suggested value: `"Filename"`)
 - `metadataOldFilenameColumn` - Once renamed, the name of the column that will contain the previous filename (suggest value: `"OriginalFilename"`)
 - `metadataNewFilenameColumn` - Once renamed, the name of the column that will contain the new filename (suggested value: `"Filename"`)
-- `filenamePropertySeperator` - The string that will be placed between properties (columns from the metadata) that are used in the filename (suggested value: `"_"`)
+- `filenamePropertySeparator` - The string that will be placed between properties (columns from the metadata) that are used in the filename (suggested value: `"_"`)
-- `filenameValueSeperator` - The string that will be placed between the property name and it's value in the filename (suggested value: `"-"`)
+- `filenameValueSeparator` - The string that will be placed between the property name and it's value in the filename (suggested value: `"-"`)
 - `replaceSpacesInFilenameWith` - The string used in place of spaces in the filename(suggested value: `" "`)
 - `replaceInvalidCharactersInFilenameWith` - Where a non alpha numeric character is contained in a property name or value this sting will replace it (suggested value: `""`)
 - `trimHeadersAndData` - true/false value to determine whether when creating the new metadata file (with new filenames) whether the values should have white space characters (i.e. spaces and tabs) removed from the header names and values (suggested value: `true`)